 Claire Lee (aka Clee)

 Clee is a full-time freelance artist working in Sheffield.
 She creates large-scale, ethereal, sculptural installations, often with welded or woven wire.
 She explores concepts of absence/presence, connection/disconnection, liminality and the uncanny.
 She collaborates with other artists, and experiments with movement and performance, engaging her body as both medium and tool.

-Clee’s work is influenced by her previous twenty-five-year career as a clinical psychologist in women’s health, when she applied her interest in the mind-body to her sculpture.
+Clee’s work is influenced by her previous twenty-five-year career as a clinical psychologist in women’s mental and physical health, when she applied her interest in the mind-body to her sculpture.
 She is also trained in art psychotherapy and, for ten years, contributed to the Art Therapy Northern Programme.

 Committee Member.
 Champernowne Trustee

 Tom initially trained as a physicist and has been a Government scientist and a teacher.
 He has worked in primary and secondary schools, as well as a special school for children with social emotional and mental health difficulties before becoming an Education Officer in a county council.
 After ten years’ as a senior manager in a local authority children services department he now works as a freelance adviser on strategic development of children’s services including special education.
 He has an interest in analytical psychology.
 Sadly he will not be at the 2020 Summer Course.

 Rachel has worked as a Drama and Movement therapist in London with a special focus upon pre-linguistic communication.